One campus. More than 700 acres. Limitless ways to explore.Mount Holyoke College

-Founded in 1878, the Botanic Garden — which includes the 6,000-square-foot Talcott Greenhouse and surrounding gardens — is home to more than 2,000 species of plants.
-The Botanic Garden offers internship and research opportunities, an annual spring flower show, Firstie Plants (given to new students each semester) and more.
+Founded in 1878, the Botanic Garden — which includes the 6,000-square-foot Talcott Greenhouse and surrounding gardens — is home to more than 2,000 species of plants from six continents.
+The Botanic Garden offers internship and research opportunities, an annual spring flower show, First Year Plants (given to new students each semester) and more.

 3. Community Center

-The College’s central venue for dining, entertainment, social activity, networking, student life services and student organizations — plus Sunday evening M&Cs (milk and cookies).
-New and expanded by 2018!
+The College’s hub for dining, entertainment, social activity, networking, student life services and student organizations — plus Sunday evening M&Cs (milk and cookies).

 4. Cultural Centers